movnetwork/swap/README.md

 ## Contributing

-Feel free to open an issue if you find a problem, or a pull request if you've solved an issue.
+Feel free to open an [issue](https://github.com/meherett/swap/issues) if you find a problem, or a pull request if you've solved an issue.
+And also any help in testing, development, documentation and other tasks is highly appreciated and useful to the project.
+There are tasks for contributors of all experience levels.

+For more information, see the [CONTRIBUTING.md](https://github.com/meherett/swap/blob/master/CONTRIBUTING.md) file.

 ## License